any-docs/css/content/reference/selectors/_doublecolon_scroll-button/index.md

 The recommendation is to set up [CSS scroll snapping](/guides/Scroll_snap) on the scroll container and set each separate item of content you want to scroll to as a [snap target](/en-US/docs/Glossary/Scroll_snap#snap_target).
 This being the case, activating a scroll button will scroll the content to the snap target that is one "page" away.
 While the scroll buttons will work without scroll snapping, you might not get the desired effect.

 When it is not possible to scroll any further in a particular scroll button's scrolling direction, the button is automatically disabled, otherwise it is enabled.
-You can style the scroll buttons in their enabled and disabled states using the {{cssxref(":enabled")}} and {{cssxref(":disabled")}} pseudo-classes.
+You can style the scroll buttons in their enabled and disabled states using the `:enabled` and `:disabled` pseudo-classes.

 ## Examples